liesnikov/extensible-elaborator/abstract/main.md

 The system above should result in a compact base of an elaborator.
 However, if now extend the constraint datatype to be open and allow users to register new solvers it allows us for a few extensions.
+\todo[size=tiny, fancyline, author=Jesper]{is another goal here also to be able to add new syntax to the language without having to mess around too much with metavariables?
+Or is that a separate concern?}
+\todo[color=green, size=tiny, fancyline, author=Jesper]{We can mention it here, potentially}

 ##### Implicits #####